 PAP similarly reacts with tooth stains, only without the release of free radicals.
 This means that the molecules responsible for discolouration are broken down safely, without any risk of sensitivity, pain, or damage to the enamel.

 Our products are 100% peroxide-free & they always will be.
-Whilst our Teeth Whitening Powder is excellent at removing stubborn extrinsic stains, our Teeth Whitening Strips remove built-up yellowing & discolouration from within the tooth's surface.
+Whilst our Teeth Whitening Powder is excellent at removing stubborn extrinsic stains, our Teeth Whitening Strips & Teeth Whitening Pen remove built-up yellowing & discolouration from within the tooth's surface.

-By pairing these products together into your routine, you'll achieve the fastest & most effective whitening results by removing both extrinsic & intrinsic tooth stains, all without any nasty side effects.
+By combining our products together into your routine, you'll achieve the fastest & most effective whitening results by removing both extrinsic & intrinsic tooth stains, all without any nasty side effects.